-In a similar way that human feet develop calluses from repeated exposure to rough surfaces, a dog’s elbows or hocks will develop calluses when they are repeatedly hit against hard surfaces.
+In a similar way that human feet develop calluses from repeated exposure to rough surfaces, a dog’s elbows or hocks might develop calluses when they are repeatedly hit against hard surfaces.

-If your dog is constantly laying down or sleeping on hard surfaces, like floorboards or tiles inside your house, this could be why.
+If your dog is constantly laying down or sleeping on hard surfaces, like floorboards or tiles inside your house, this could be one reason why.

-Bigger and heavier dogs tend to be more prone to calluses as there is more force going through the elbow joint and bones.
+Bigger and heavier dogs might be more prone to calluses as there is more force going through the elbow joint and bones.

 What Are Dog Elbow Pads, Protectors and Sleeves?

-Dog elbow pads, protectors and sleeves are essentially padded sleeve or brace type products that slide over and fasten around the elbow joint.
+Dog elbow pads, protectors and sleeves are essentially a padded sleeve or brace type product that slide over and fasten around the elbow joint.

 What Are Dog Elbow Pads, Protectors and Sleeves Used For?

-These items are used to provide soft protection to the bones and joint around the elbow against impact from hard surfaces.
+These items are used to provide soft protection to the skin, bones and joint around the elbow against impact from hard surfaces or external surfaces.

-In theory, this will help maintain the joint and help prevent calluses from forming – as this impact is what causes them to form.
+In theory, this will help support the joint and help prevent calluses from forming – as this impact can be what causes them to form.